Guides, tips, and systems advice from the leader in cloud accounting services.

 There are a few important metrics that entrepreneurs should know about accounting for early-stage businesses.

-The burn rate is how much money you are spending every month.
-The cash-out date is the estimated date you’ll be in business until given your monthly spend and the remainder of the investment you have sitting in your bank account.
+The burn rate is how much money you’re spending every month.
+The cash-out date is the estimated date you’ll run out of cash, given your monthly spending and the remainder of the investment you have sitting in your bank account.

-Are your customers paying you ahead of time?
-Deferred Revenue is when a client pays you ahead of you delivering a service.
-For example, if you charge a client’s credit card for a 12-month subscription, contracts - you just got 12 months of cash from that client!
-But you owe them the subscription, so Deferred Revenue gets added to your balance sheet as a liability.
-The offset to this on your balance sheet is cash - so you’ll have more cash flow than your income statement would “predict.”
-Not a bad problem to have… Watch our deferred revenue video here.
+Deferred revenue is when a client pays you before receiving a service.
+For example, if you charge a client’s credit card for a 12-month subscription, you receive 12 months of cash from that client.
+Since you owe them the subscription, deferred revenue gets added to your balance sheet as a liability.
+Cash offsets liability on your balance sheet, so you’ll have more cash flow than your income statement would “predict.”
+All in all, deferred revenue is not a bad problem to have.

 Accounts receivable (AR) refers to the amount that your customers owe to you for the goods or services sold to them on credit.
 This lives on your balance sheet under liability because you haven’t yet received the cash for the item or service provided.

-Accounts payable (AP) is the money your business owes to its vendors for providing goods or services to you on credit.
+Accounts payable (AP) is the money your business owes to its vendors for providing goods or services on credit.
 These are bills that you haven’t yet paid.
 Different vendors have different payment terms, so you should use this to your advantage.
-But remember, in accrual accounting, if you use a service/get invoiced by a vendor, you’ll see it on your income statement even if you haven’t paid them yet - thus, making your operating loss different from your cash burn.
+But remember, in accrual accounting, if you use a service/get invoiced by a vendor, you’ll see it on your income statement even if you haven’t paid them yet; your operating loss is different from your cash burn.

 Getting through tax season can be stressful, but organization and a cloud accounting system can help.
 Remember that even unprofitable startups need to file federal and state tax returns.